Home > Biking

 Moderately cushioned grips are the sweet spot for most riders.
 These grips tend to balance the benefits of a little bit of cushioning with a direct and responsive bar feel.
 This is typically where we gravitate when choosing grips for all-around riding.

-Still, mountain bike grips are comparatively much less expensive than most other things we attach to our bikes.
+Mountain bike grips are comparatively much less expensive than most other things we attach to our bikes.
 Even the more expensive options we’ve tested are a cost-effective way to refresh your bike’s look and feel.
+The grips we tested range in price from simpler designs, which are close to $19, to high-end, ergonomic, and texturized options, which can be up to $40.

 What are the best mountain bike grips?